SAP-samples/teched2025-XP267/exercises/ex1/README.md

 It is time to bring SAP Automation Pilot and SAP Cloud ALM together.

-To do so we need to have handy coule of values from SAP Automation Pilot that we'll use later in SAP Cloud ALM:
+To do so we need to have in hand few values from SAP Automation Pilot that we'll use later in SAP Cloud ALM:

 In your SAP Automation Pilot, click on the **User** menu item (bottom left menu) and copy the values for: